 “To know it is to love it” is a common sentiment among Betton Hills residents.
 Once people get into the neighborhood, they rarely leave.
 This is one of the few communities that seems to have timeless appeal.
 Retirees love how close it is to Tallahassee Memorial HealthCare and the medical district.
-Whereas young families appreciate the large lots that can accommodate play sets, as well as the parks located within the neighborhood.
-Here’s what one Tallahassee resident has to say:
+Whereas young families appreciate the large lots that can accommodate play sets, as well as the parks located within this Tallahassee neighborhood.
+Here’s what one local resident has to say:

 “After living in Betton Hills for almost 10 years we were outgrowing our old house, so we decided to make a big move… a half a mile away.
 We couldn’t imagine living anywhere else.
 We love Betton’s trees, the neighborhood parks, the easy streets for running & biking and so many friendly neighbors.
 Our kids are happy in our neighborhood schools, and the in-town location allows us to get anywhere in just a few minutes.”

 For those looking for Tallahassee neighborhoods with history, look no further than the Frenchtown community.
 The neighborhood got its start in 1825.
 After the Civil War, many emancipated slaves moved to the area, settling in Frenchtown.
 Students attended Lincoln Academy and Frenchtown grew into a lively community.

 Today, residents enjoy art walks, hosted by the Ash Gallery on Georgia Street, as well as the community garden and weekly farmers market.
 The neighborhood’s close proximity to downtown is also desirable, as residents can be at the Florida State Capitol and other office locations in just minutes.